 - Dropping the bed from a height of 300mm.

-Jamie Welch, Sales Director at HotelContractBeds, welcomes the new standards: “We’re serious about what we do, and have began implementing these new standards in our product ranges.
+Jamie Welch, Sales Director at HotelContractBeds, welcomes the new standards: “We’re serious about what we do, and have begun implementing these new standards in our product ranges.
 It is important to recognise that contract beds and mattresses are used much more frequently than the average domestic bed, and hotel and B&B owners want to invest in high-quality beds that are up to the task.
 By incorporating the ‘first standard’ into our products, on top of the Crib 5 fire regulations we have been meeting for years, hoteliers can be confident that their guests will receive the highest quality and comfortable beds.”

 What standards already apply to contract beds?

-Any mattresses or beds that are bought and used for commercial use must meet strict UK and EU fire regulatory standards, which include BS EN597-1 (smouldering cigarette test), BS EN597-2 (match test) and BS 6807 (flame retardant test) – more commonly referred to as Crib/Source 5.
+Any mattresses or beds that are bought and used for commercial use must meet the strict UK and EU fire regulatory standards, which include BS EN597-1 (smouldering cigarette test), BS EN597-2 (match test) and BS 6807 (flame retardant test) – more commonly referred to as Crib/Source 5.

 Failure to adhere to these regulations is an offence that can lead to prosecution in the event of a fire.
 It is not uncommon for commercial establishments to find their insurance invalidated as a result of not conforming to these standards.